 The example from Pam & Mike Perez Group showcases Florida real estate and, similar to the first example, contains stunning rotating pictures in the background that target all types of clients specific to the Florida area.
 Keep in mind that many real estate teams employ multiple landing pages, especially if they specialize in a variety of different client types.

 For example, sellers can click on “For Sellers” or “Home Value” to go to a seller-targeted landing page that may offer to give a home valuation or comparative market analysis in exchange for the seller’s information.
-Likewise, selecting the “For Buyers” or “For Renters” buttons directs visitors to a free content or home search landing page that captures lead contact information in exchange for access to listings or downloadable guides, checklists, market studies, e-books, or similar types of buyer-targeted resources.
+Likewise, selecting the “For Buyers” or “For Renters” buttons directs visitors to free content or a home search landing page that captures lead contact information in exchange for access to listings or downloadable guides, checklists, market studies, e-books, or similar types of buyer-targeted resources.

 Example 4: Opendoor

-Opendoor takes a simple approach to their landing page with a straightforward picture, catchy headline, CTA, and copy targeting sellers.
+Opendoor is one of the real estate landing page examples that take a simple approach using a straightforward picture, catchy headline, CTA, and copy targeting sellers.
 While basic, this is an effective way to capture leads because it provides the needed information of a home valuation to sellers at the easy, low “cost” of their contact information.